Common GoldeneyeBucephala clangula

 Nesting and reproduction: There are no known nesting records for this species in Tennessee.

 Status in Tennessee: The Common Goldeneye is an uncommon wintering bird throughout the state and a fairly common migrant.
 They arrive in early November and depart by early April.
-Over 1200 Common Goldeneye were seen in December 2009 at Pace Point in the Tennessee NWR - Big Sandy Unit.

 - After leaving the nest ducklings are unable to recognize their mother and will sometimes join the brood of another female.
 This can happen when two adult females get into a territorial dispute and their young scatter and get mixed up with one another.